digitranslab/jumpstart/docs/versioned_docs/version-2.62.0/user-authentication/sso/ldap.md

 title: LDAP
 ---

-To set up LDAP as Single Sign-On (SSO) for ToolJet, follow these steps:
+To set up LDAP as Single Sign-On (SSO) for JumpStart, follow these steps:

-1. Access the ToolJet dashboard and click on the ⚙️ icon to open **Workspace Settings** from the left sidebar.
+1. Access the JumpStart dashboard and click on the ⚙️ icon to open **Workspace Settings** from the left sidebar.

   <div style={{textAlign: 'center'}}>